Overview of DevOps

 The main aim behind adopting all these roles and responsibilities is to be able to perform coding, scripting, and process re-engineering.

 What are career opportunities awaiting skillful DevOps Engineers?
-Let’s dig out in this DevOps Tutorial.
+Let’s dig into this DevOps Tutorial.

 Job Opportunities in DevOps